 SECTION N 7.
-SUBMITTING THE REQUEST FOR TECHNICAL ADVICE
+SUBMITTING THE REQUEST FOR TECHNICAL ADVICE .128

-.01 Memorandum of issues, facts, law, and arguments .124
+.01 Memorandum of issues, facts, law, and arguments

-.02 Transaction involving multiple taxpayers .124
+.02 Transaction involving multiple taxpayers .129

-.03 Foreign laws and documents: submission of relevant foreign laws and documents in
+.03 Foreign laws and documents: submission of relevant foreign laws and documents in the official

-the official language and in English
+language and in English .129

-.04 Statement regarding interpretation of relevant income tax or estate tax treaty .125
+.04 Statement regarding interpretation of relevant income tax or estate tax treaty .129

-.05 Statement recommending information to be deleted from public inspection .125
+.05 Statement recommending information to be deleted from public inspection .130

-.06 Preparation of the memorandum; resolution of disagreements .126
+.06 Preparation of the memorandum; resolution of disagreements .130

-.07 Transmittal Form 4463, Request for Technical Advice
+.07 Transmittal Form 4463, Request for Technical Advice .131

 .08 All supporting and additional documents

-.09 Number of copies of request to be submitted .127
+.09 Number of copies of request to be submitted .132

 SECTION N 8.
-INITIAL PROCESSING OF THE REQUEST FOR TECHNICAL ADVICE BY
+INITIAL PROCESSING OF THE REQUEST FOR TECHNICAL ADVICE BY 122

-SECTIO THE ASSOCIATE OFFICE .128
+0.1 THE ASSOCIATE OFFICE

 .01 Assignment and initial review by Associate office attorney

-.02 Other forms of guidance
+.02 Other forms of guidance.

 .03 Initial acknowledgment and processing

 .04 Deficiencies in request leading to return

-.05 Initial discussion
+.05 Initial discussion.

 .06 If additional information requested

 .07 Taxpayer request for extension of time to submit additional information

 .08 Where to send additional information

-.09 Tentative conclusions .129
+.09 Tentative conclusions .134

 SECTION N 9.
-TAXPAYER CONFERENCES
+TAXPAYER CONFERENCES 134

 .01 Notification of conference

 .02 Scheduling conference

-.03 Taxpayer may request extensions
+.02 Taxpayer may request extensions

-.04 One conference of right
+.03 One conference of right

 .05 Additional conferences may be offered

 .06 Additional information submitted after the conference

-.07 Normally conducted in person
+.07 Normally conducted in person .

 .08 Service makes only tentative recommendations.

-.09 Conference may not be taped .131
+.09 Conference may not be taped.

+.07 Conference may not be appear .150

 SECTION N 10.
-PREPARATION OF THE TECHNICAL ADVICE 131
+PREPARATION OF THE TECHNICAL ADVICE .136

-Reply consists of two parts.
+.01 Reply consists of two parts. .136

-.02 Status of a request.
+.02 Status of a request .136

-.02 Opportunity for field counsel review
+.03 Opportunity for field counsel review

-.04 Copy of preliminary TAM to field office and field counsel
+.04 Copy of preliminary TAM to field office and field counsel .136

-.05 Routing of reply
+.05 Routing of reply .136

 .06 Copy of final TAM to field counsel and Division Counsel

-.07 Reconsideration
+.07 Reconsideration .136

-.08 Discussing contents with the taxpayer
+.08 Discussing contents with the taxpayer .137

-.09 Section 6110
+.09 Section 6110 .137

-.10 TAM takes effect when taxpayer receives a copy
+.10 TAM takes effect when taxpayer receives a copy .137

 .11 Taxpayer may protest deletions not made

-.12 Public inspection in civil fraud or criminal investigation cases.
+.12 Public inspection in civil fraud or criminal investigation cases .137

-SECTION N 11.
+N 11.
 WITHDRAWAL OF REQUESTS FOR TECHNICAL ADVICE

 .01 Taxpayer notified

 .02 Acknowledgment of withdrawal

 .03 Associate office may decide not to provide a TAM

-.04 Associate office may provide views .134
+.04 Associate office may provide views .138

-CECTIO N 13 LICE OF THE TECHNICAL ADVICE 13.
+CECTION N 12 LISE OF THE TECHNICAL ADVICE 120

 N 12.
 USE OF THE TECHNICAL ADVICE

-.01 Service generally applies advice in processing taxpayer's case. .
-134
+.01 Service generally applies advice in processing taxpayer's case .
+138